grange-insurance/tef/gems/tef-keeper/README.md

  ```
  gem install tef-keeper
  ```
-* Unlike of service gems, there is no provided binary to run because the behavior of handling a task must be provided by the user.
+* Unlike other service gems, there is no provided binary to run because the behavior of handling a task must be provided by the user.
 Below is an example Ruby script that will run a Keeper service that simply outputs the id of the tasks that it handles:

 ```ruby
 require 'tef/keeper'